TMJ Dysfunction (Temporomandibular Joint Dysfunction)

 - Missing teeth

-- Grinding or clenching of teeth, which may be linked to stress
+- Grinding or clenching of teeth, which may as a result of stress

-- Injuries such as fractures or dislocations of the TMJ
+- Injuries such as TMJ fractures or dislocations

 - Degenerative diseases such as osteoarthritis and rheumatoid arthritis